nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Print the confirmation message :
 A confirmation message is printed to the user indicating that the module lesson has been successfully added.

-UML Diagram for AddModCommand Class
+UML Sequence Diagram for AddModCommand Class

+The following sequence diagram shows how the AddModCommand class works for both adding modules and adding lessons to the module list.:

 ![](https://github.com/AY2223S2-CS2113-T13-4/tp/blob/master/docs/uml-diagrams/AddModule-AddModuleCommand__Add_Module_.png?raw=true)